ControlThings-io/ctui/README.md

 # Control Things Serial

-ctui is a library for creating terminal-based user interfaces, and is used in all the ControlThings tools at controlthings.io.
+The `ctui` is a library for creating terminal-based user interfaces, and is used in all the ControlThings tools at controlthings.io.
 It is similar to using Click or Python's standard Cmd library, but with a curses-like interface written in pure Python.

 # Installation: